Causal Inference for Multiple Treatments using Fractional Factorial Designs: Data illustration

+Finally, we have the analysis of the fractional factorial design after trimming to attain balance, using regression.
+169 units are retained after trimming.
+We started with regressions without covariate adjustment.

-This section gives the analysis on the trimmed data set adjusting for ethnicity, income, gender, and smoking status as linear factors in the regression.
+We next performed the analysis on the trimmed data set adjusting for ethnicity, income, gender, and smoking status as linear factors in the regression.
 Figures~\ref{fig:ethnicity_after_match} and \ref{fig:income_after_match} shows the balance across treatment groups for income and ethnicity after trimming, indicating further need to adjust.
 We see from Figure~\ref{fig:cov_bal_bmi_after_trim} that gender and smoking also require further adjustment, even after trimming.

 Units who had missing values for income or ethnicity were removed, which reduced the sample size by 9.
 We found that two units had unique income values of ``Over \$20,000'' and ``0 to \$4,999''.
 These units were removed.
 This changes the baseline level for income in the analysis from ``\$0 to \$4,999'' to ``\$5,000 to \$9,999.''